pyeventsourcing/eventsourcing/README.md

 ## Install

 Use pip to install the [latest distribution](https://pypi.python.org/pypi/eventsourcing) from the Python Package Index.
-Please also install the 'test' optional extra, so that the test suite might pass, and so that the usage examples below will work.
+So the test suite might pass, and so the usage example below will work, install with the optional extra called 'test'.

     pip install eventsourcing[test]

-After installation, if you run the test suite, it should pass.
+After installation, the test suite should pass.

     python -m unittest discover eventsourcingtests -v